prestodb/presto/presto-server-rpm/README.md

 ## RPM Package Build And Usage

-You can now build an RPM package for Presto server and install Presto using the RPM.
-Thus, the installation will be easier to manage on RPM-based systems.
+You can build an RPM package for Presto server and install Presto using the RPM.
+Thus, the installation is easier to manage on RPM-based systems.

-Building the RPM is currently an optional maven task and can be enabled by the 'rpmbuild' flag.
-From the locally cloned presto repository, run:

-    mvn install -P rpmbuild

-This will create the RPM under the directory `presto-server-rpm/target/rpm/presto/RPMS/x86_64/`
+The RPM builds by default in Maven, and can be found under the directory `presto-server-rpm/target/`

 The RPM has a pre-requisite of Python >= 2.4.
 It also needs Oracle Java 1.8 update 40 (8u40 64-bit) pre-installed.
 The RPM installation will fail if any of these requirements are not satisfied.